RosaryMala/engineeredcompatibility/README.md

      - Adds soil compatibility with Rich Soil to the Cloche
  - Farmer's Respite
      - Adds Tea Seeds to the Squeezer
-     - Adds `forge:leather` support to the Kettle recipe
  - Hexcasting:
      - Adds Edified Wood woodset to the Sawmill
      - Adds Amethyst crushing to the Crusher